kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 1. Grayscale input image
 2. HOUGH_GRADIENT is the circle detection method (currently the only one).
-3. Inverse ratio of the accumulator resolution to the image resolution..
+3. Inverse ratio of the accumulator resolution to the image resolution.
 In this case, 1.2.
 4. Minimum distance between the centers of the detected circles.
 In this case, 100.

 {% highlight python %}